 Once you've got all of your essential employee files in order, your HR department is ready to start establishing employee benefits and perks.

-To attract and retain top talent in your industry, you’ll need affordable and competitive benefits.
+To attract and retain top talent in your industry, you'll need competitive benefits.

 We'll go over some of the top employee benefits options in the following sections.